1860 W Centennial Dr Unit 208

 Welcome Home!
 Move right in!

 This is a beautifully remodeled second floor condo with easy access to South Boulder Road in Louisville.
 Quick commute to Boulder!
-Fully Furnished!
+Fully Furnished option for $50/month more!
 2 bedrooms and 2 bathrooms all on the same level.
 Lovely private deck to enjoy your mornings.
 Pool on site!
 Washer and dryer included!
 Secured common entrance.

 Contact us for a showing today!